Table of Contents

 Male infertility means not being able to father children.
-The word infertility is used when the female partner in a sexually active couple has not become pregnant after 1 year without the use of contraception.
+Infertility is the inability of a sexually active, non-contracepting couple to achieve spontaneous pregnancy in one year.
 If the cause of the fertility problem is found in the man, this is male infertility.
 Male infertility is found in approximately half of all childless couples.

 Male infertility has several causes:

 - Problems with sperm production (as a result of varicocele – enlarged veins above left testicle)

 - Difficulties with erection or ejaculation

 - Problems with the immune system

 The tests and treatments vary depending on the cause of infertility.

 In most cases of male infertility, either the semen is unable to reach the egg (obstructive) or the semen quality is poor (non-obstructive).
 In 30-40% of patients, no male factor is found (idiopathic/unexplainable male infertility).
 The most common causes of male infertility and their treatments are discussed.

 The medical history is a conversation with your doctor.
 The doctor will try to determine whether any lifestyle factors could affect your fertility.
 The interview will focus on different known causes:

 - Occupational or behavioural hazards such as working with pesticides